Real-Time Chat

 How it works

-This example uses the @hotsock/hotsock-js client library to connect two users to the same channel, exchange messages in real time, and persist chat history using stored messages and the Client HTTP API.
+This example uses the @hotsock/hotsock-js client library to connect two users to the same channel, exchange messages and reactions in real time, and persist chat history using stored messages and the Client HTTP API.
 Below is a walkthrough of each piece.

 Session persistence